-Lotus root (renkon) harvest begins by August and last until fall.
-Traditionally, farmers sink thier legs in knee-deep ponds and try to feel for the rhizome guiding their toes, which are then dug out by hand.
-Southeastern region of China and lake Kasumigaura in Ibaraki prefecture in Japan are known for renkon production.
+Lotus root (renkon) harvest begins in August and lasts until fall.
+Traditionally, farmeras sink their legs in knee-deep ponds and try to feel for the rhizome guiding their toes, which are then dug out by hand.
+The Southeastern region of China and Lake Kasumigaura in Ibaraki Prefecture in Japan are known for renkon production.

-From a distance, lotus rhizomes appear as big size bananas arranged in sausage pattern.
-While buying, look for clean, firm roots with smooth unblemished skin.
-Fresh roots are readily available year-round in major cities in the USA.
+From a distance, lotus rhizomes appear as big size bananas arranged in sausage patterns.
+While buying, look for fresh, firm roots with smooth, unblemished skin.
+Fresh roots are readily available year-round in the main cities in the USA.
 One can also buy sliced, canned, and freeze-dried roots in the supermarkets or Japanese and other Asian stores.

-Lotus root, known as renkon in Japan and Lián ou in Chinese, hold a special place since older times in their cultures.
-The roots as well as lotus seeds, raw or cooked, have found application in variety of oriental recipes in East, Southeast Asian, and Pacific regions.
+Lotus root, known as renkon in Japan and Lián ou in Chinese, hold a special place in their cultures.
+The rhizome as well as lotus seeds; raw or cooked, are widely used in a variety of Eastern recipes in the Far East, Southeast Asian, and Pacific regions.

 To prepare, break the root at nodal intersections into individual parts.
 Wash it thoroughly in cold running water before use.
 Trim the ends.
-Peel its inedible outer tough skin using a paring knife to expose ice-white, daikon (radish) like flesh underneath.
-It can be cut into cubes, or chopped to fine sticks in a ways desired as in other vegetables.
-Rinse the slices immediately in the vinegar or acidulated (lemon) water to prevent from discoloration.
+Peel its rough outer tough skin using a paring knife to expose ice-white, daikon (radish)-like flesh underneath.
+It can be cut into cubes, or julienned in ways desired as in other vegetables.
+Rinse the slices immediately in the vinegar or acidulated (lemon) water to prevent discoloration.

 Here are some serving tips: